 Fitness Level 4

 Our most demanding courses.
 A very high level of fitness is required over many hours.
-Rough terrain and hostile conditions will be encountered.
-Max distance 15km, max ascent 1000m per day.
+Rough terrain and hostile weather conditions will be encountered.
+You will be required to carry safety specific equipment which will make your rucksack significantly heavier than it is for summer day hikes.
+Maximum distance 15km, maximum ascent 1000m per day.

 Courses available at this level;